-Management and Administrative Support services were provided by the holding company, FMF Foods Limited (refer Note 20(c)).
-Management services provided by the holding company include planning, directing and controlling the overall operating activities of the company.
+Management and Administrative Support services were provided by the Parent Company, FMF Foods Limited (refer Note 20(c)).
+Management services provided by the Parent Company include planning, directing and controlling the overall operating activities of the Company.

 (g) Amounts receivable from/ (payable to) related companies